claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- **Listeners**: Listens for traffic on a specific port and sends traffic to a endpoint group
 	- **Endpoint Groups**: collection of endpoint
 	- **Endpoints**: represent a resource to send traffic to
+### Disaster recovery
+- **Traffic dials** to control the percentage of traffic that is directed to an endpoint group (an AWS region where your application is deployed)
+- **Endpoint weights** to determine the proportion of traffic that is directed to endpoints in an endpoint group
 #### Unicast vs Anycast IP
 - **Unicast IP**: one server holds one IP address
 - **Anycast IP**: all servers hold the same IP address and the client is routed to the nearest host with that IP